 being treated in military or VA hospitals.

 The Ranger Rosary Ministry originated in February 2003 at St. Mary's parish in Annapolis at the start of the Iraqi War.
 It soon spread to nearby parishes in the Baltimore Archdiocese.
 In June 2004, a group formed at Resurrection.
-Today, in Maryland, more than a dozen parish groups that began as satellites of either St. Mary's or Resurrection have now advanced to freestanding member status.
-Another dozen + groups have cropped up across the country, making our network truly national.
-More information is available at www.rangerrosary.com.
+Today, in Maryland, more than a dozen parish groups operate as either free standing entities doing their own purchasing of materials and shipping directly to chaplains whom we assign to them or as satellites of either St. Mary's or Resurrection.
+Some recent consolidation within the network has resulted in economies of scale in purchasing and an enlarged army of rosary makers operating at multiple sites.
+During COVID, our group at Resurrection took under its wing groups at both St. Joseph’s in Cockeysville and St. Joseph’s in Eldersburg.
+In addition, a new satellite group recently started at St. Michael’s in Poplar Springs.
+Another dozen or more groups that cropped up across the country over the years continue to operate, making our network truly national.
+More information about the network is available at www.rangerrosary.org.

-The 25+ network churches have collectively sent over one million rosaries to our troops through over 1000 chaplains of all faiths-- Catholic, Orthodox, and Protestant and even at least one Jewish Rabbi--in all branches of the services.
+Since 2003, the 25+ network churches have collectively sent an estimated two million rosaries to our troops through over 2000 chaplains of all faiths-- Catholic, Orthodox, and Protestant and even at least one Jewish Rabbi--in all branches of the services.
 For its share of the total effort, Resurrection coordinates all chaplains' orders and shipments for the entire network.
-It has also supplied over 172,000 rosaries in the past 14years (nearly 15,000 a year since 2009).
-New orders and reorders from chaplains continue to arrive almost daily.
-We are happy to continue supplying these chaplains because we hear from them all the time that our rosaries provide hope and remind the servicemen and women that God and His Mother, the Queen of Peace, are watching over them and their families.
+It has also supplied around 233,000 rosaries in the past 19 years--nearly 15,000 a year from 2009 until COVID reduced demand for a while because chaplains were relating only virtually with their troops.
+Currently, new orders and reorders from chaplains are happily picking up.
+We are delighted to be able to supply these chaplains again because they continue to tell us that our rosaries provide hope and remind the servicemen and women that God and His Mother, the Queen of Peace, are watching over them and their families.

 This is a wonderful opportunity for every member of the parish, old and young, families, the homebound, to be involved in working for peace.
-There is a job for everyone: counting crucifixes, bundling parachute cord, bagging kits, actually making the rosaries, and above all praying for peace.
+There is a job for everyone: counting crucifixes, bundling parachute cord, bagging kits, actually making the rosaries, providing financial support, and above all praying for peace.

-The group also maintains a prayer list of those on active duty in the military, safely returned, injured, or killed in service to our country as well as picture boards outside the chapel and in the vestibule of the church or family members to have pictures posted of their loved ones who are serving in the military.
-To arrange for inclusion of a loved one on either the prayer list or the picture boards, contact Agnes Nicholas at 410-465-1602 or firstname.lastname@example.org.
+The Ranger Rosary group maintains a virtual prayer list on the parish website of those on active duty in the military, safely returned, injured, or killed in service to our country.
+A Military Prayer Picture Board where family members could have pictures posted of their loved ones who are serving in the military was formerly located near the link entrance to the church.
+It has been retired during our building renovation program.